 This just to mention just 3 main issues on which a huge range of other options, controversies, controversies open up ...

-As far as we are concerned, we can only continue to support this splendid world of two wheels, with its own travel, its emotions, our people, our friends and brothers on the street, its noises and its smells… always in mutual respect and for those who share this beautiful land of ours with us.
+As far as we are concerned, we can only continue to support this splendid world of two wheels, with its travels, its emotions, our people, our friends and street brothers, its noises and its smells ... always in mutual respect and of those who share this beautiful land of ours with us.

 Therefore, respect the rules, the places, the people, to never be in the wrong and to let everyone, especially the younger ones, know how beautiful it is to travel the world by motorbike.